TZstatsADS/ads-spring2023-project3-group-1/doc/a_note_on_contributions.md

 Team members: Zixun Zhang, Wen Chen, Chenyi Jiang, Hongju Ouyang, Han Wang, Ashwathi Prakash Nair

-Summary: In this project, we developed a new method and improved the classification accuracy for images of cats and dogs to 99.9%
+Summary: In this project, we developed a CNN model to predict the label of images.
+We cleaned the noisy labels and use all 50000 data to train our CNN model.
+We tuned the hyperparameters to get the best testing reslts.
+Finally, out model reached to an accurarcy rate around 70%.

 All group members collectively designed the study.
 Zixun, Wen and Ashwathi developed the baseline classification model and Model I for evaluation.
 Hongju developed Model II and Chenyi and Han worked on testing and integrating the 2 models.
 All team members contributed to the GitHub repository and prepared the presentation.
 All team members approve our work presented in our GitHub repository including this contribution statement.